What is an EPC?

 Failure to do so can result in a fine, although the only positive note is that by using Emoov, you will have saved some cash to pay it.

 How long does it last?

 An EPC lasts for up to a ten years and a property can be marketed immediately upon its commission.
-It will also remain valid for as long as that property is being marketed even if it is due to expire at the time of doing so.
-However if the property is removed from the market for four weeks or longer and your EPC has expired during the marketing process you will need to renew it before the property can be remarketed.
+However, if the property is removed from the market for four weeks or longer and your EPC has expired during the marketing process you will need to renew it before the property can be remarketed.